 MAT insurance market in North America

 Hard market conditions were observed in cargo lines, however, capacity remained ample with the entry of new insurers into the US.
 Meanwhile in Canada, with rising losses, Lloyd’s is reported to have withdrawn from some of its marine insurance business.
 It was believed that 10 Lloyd’s syndicates withdrew from this line of business.
 The US MAT market was fragmented.
-The top 10 insurers accounted for more than 50% of the market in 2022.
+The top 10 insurers accounted for more than 50% of the market.

 MAT insurance market in South & Central America

 MAT insurance premiums in the region are expected to record the steepest decline among all regions in 2020.
 The maritime supply chain in the region faced pandemic led challenges in securing personnel and crew and the movement of cargo to and from ports to the mainland.
-However, the region’s business is expected to stabilize over the next five years, with the market likely to reach a pre-COVID-19 level of premiums by 2022.
+However, the region’s business is expected to stabilize over the next five years, with the market likely to reach a pre-COVID-19 level of premiums.

 Major players in the global MAT insurance market

-The top 10 MAT insurers accounted for more than 25% of the global MAT insurance business in 2022.
+The top 10 MAT insurers accounted for more than 25% of the global MAT insurance business.
 Among the top 10 insurers, six were US-based and three were European.
 Tokio Marine was the only Asia-based insurer among the top 10 insurers.
 The share of the top 10 insurers’ premiums in the global MAT insurance business grew during the review period, indicating an increase in market concentration during the same period.

-In 2022, Liberty Mutual Holding Company Inc led the global MAT insurance market, followed by CNA Financial Corp, AIG, Allianz SE, and Chubb.
+Liberty Mutual Holding Company Inc led the global MAT insurance market, followed by CNA Financial Corp, AIG, Allianz SE, and Chubb.
 Several European and US-based insurers in recent years pledged to restrict the underwriting of businesses linked to the oil and gas sector, and as a result, the competitive landscape is expected to become fragmented in regional markets such as the Middle East & Africa and South & Central America.